shin1kt/TCG-Shadowbox-Planner/readme.md

 This app provides a convenient way to refine your TCG shadowbox creations, ensuring that you get the best results before cutting any physical cards.

+The application is live and accessible at: https://shin1kt.github.io/TCG-Shadowbox-Planner/

 ### Help Guide

 #### 1. Upload Images